Green & Growth® Biochar 100 % Hemp

 Among others, biochar provides benefits to the final biocomposite product such as:

-• The porous structure of the biochar can help transfer stress within the biocomposite, thus improving its mechanical properties.
+• The porous structure of biochar can help transfer stress within the biocomposite, thus improving its mechanical properties.

 Green & Growth® Biochar 100% Hemp is a lignocellulosic material with great potential for solid biofuel applications.